 It is easy to forget that roof maintenance is often dangerous, so please take the necessary safety precautions when doing any of these roof maintenance tips.

-With these simple roof maintenance tips in mind, it’s time to start maintaining your roof to keep it at the highest quality possible for years to come.
+With these simple roof maintenance tips in mind, it’s time to start cleaning and maintaining your roof to keep it at the highest quality possible for years to come.